ESIPFed/data-help-desk/docs/how_to/how_to_advertise.md

 has_toc: false
 ---

-# How to advertise the data help desk
+# How to Advertise the Data Help Desk

 ## Email templates to advertise the desk